SecSign/SecSign-ID-Wordpress-Plugin/README.md

 <http://www.youtube.com/watch?v=DNjrbEuMB7Y>

 There are also APIs for PHP, Ruby, Perl, Python and Java as well as plugins and modules for Joomla and Drupal.
-A complete overview about available plugins and APIs could be found at <https://www.secsign.com/plugins/>.
+A complete overview about available plugins and APIs can be found at <https://www.secsign.com/plugins/>.

 ## SecSign ID features: